kartik-v/yii2-grid/README.md

 ![GridView Screenshot](https://lh6.googleusercontent.com/-IebDj1WBLKE/U8yvTtaPqWI/AAAAAAAAAI4/sr8rlfZG_l8/w860-h551-no/yii2-grid.jpg)

 ## Latest Release
-The latest version of the module is v1.9.0 released on 21-Aug-2014.
+The latest version of the module is v2.1.0 released on 25-Oct-2014.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-grid/blob/master/CHANGE.md) for details.
-With v1.9.0, the GridView by default has embedded Pjax support.
-To enable Pjax processing, set `pjax` property to `true` and control pjax behavior using `pjaxSettings`.
+The release v2.1.0 adds ability to add grid plugins/components in an easier way and includes an enhanced toolbar configuration.

 > NOTE: This extension depends on the [kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension which in turn depends on the
 [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the